nginx/unit-docs/source/installation.rst

 .. note::

-   Mind that running Unit even once populates its :samp:`state` directory; this prevents the script from executing, so this script-based initialization must occur before you run Unit within your derived image.
+   Mind that running Unit even once populates its state directory; this prevents the script from executing, so this script-based initialization must occur before you run Unit in your derived container.

 This feature comes in handy if you want to tie Unit to a certain app configuration for later use.
 For ad-hoc initialization, you can mount a